lkorczowski/TinnitusEEG/README.md

 Toolbox for EEG analysis for finding markers of Tinnitus

 Author: Louis Korczowski

-Owernship: Robin Guillard EIRL (all rights reserved), previously owned by Zeta Technology
+Ownership: Robin Guillard EIRL (all rights reserved), previously owned by Zeta Technology

 - Code is shared as is for public research purpose and shouldn't be reproduced without the direct consent of the authors.
 - Use/reproduction by commercial companies is strictly prohibited (contact us if you want to use/understand that code).
-- Some of the EEG Data were shared to us for research purpose (Thanks to S. Vanneste, D. De Ridder and M. Congedo)
+- Some of the EEG Data were shared to us for research purpose, we don't own them (Thanks to S. Vanneste, D. De Ridder and M. Congedo)

 # Goals